Faculty

 Sarah Mano

-Music & Movement, Orffestra, Piano, and Yoga
+Music & Movement, Piano

 Sarah Mano began studying piano at the age of 5 and violin at the age of 8, studying under Nan Purcell, Robert Smith, Irene Peery-Fox, and Barbara Williams.
 Named BYU School of Music’s Outstanding Performer, Sarah soloed with several symphonies, including appearances in Venice, Prague, and Utah.
 She currently performs with Inouye Sisters Six Hands and is working on a project to research, perform, and teach the unique genre of six-hand repertoire to students and teachers.